Drowsy Driving Car Accident Risks and Prevention

-According to a recent poll from the National Sleep Foundation, more than 168 million Americans have driven a vehicle while feeling sleepy, and an astounding 103 million reported falling asleep behind the wheel at some point while driving.
+According to a 2015 poll from the National Sleep Foundation, more than 168 million Americans have driven a vehicle while feeling sleepy, and an astounding 103 million reported falling asleep behind the wheel at some point while driving.
 Of the 103 million people whove nodded off while driving, approximately eleven million reported having a car accident that was directly caused by dozing off while behind the wheel.

 In fact, the National Highway Traffic Safety Administration (NHTSA) estimates that 100,000 car crashes are caused by driver fatigue each year.
 The NHTSA also estimates that 1,550 deaths and 71,000 injuries are attributed to drivers who were too drowsy to drive safely.
 However, the NHTSA feels these figures are conservative at best, because there is no specific protocol for determining a drivers level of sleepiness after an auto accident.